ropensci-review-tools/pkgcheck/tests/testthat/_snaps/pkgcheck/checks.md

 - :heavy_check_mark: Package name is available.
 - :heavy_multiplication_x: Continuous integration checks unavailable (no URL in 'DESCRIPTION').
 - :heavy_multiplication_x: Package coverage is 0% (should be at least 75%).
-- :heavy_multiplication_x: R CMD check found 1error.
+- :heavy_check_mark: R CMD check found no errors.
 - :heavy_check_mark: R CMD check found no warnings.
 - :heavy_check_mark: This package still has TODO standards and can not be submitted.